AnaCrisOliver/learning-react/first-project/README.md

-#Netflix
+# Netflix

-This is my first oficial react project.
+This is officially my first react project, based on Netflix official website.